Indulge in the Flavors of Zambia: A Culinary Journey for you

 Locations: Homes in different neighborhoods within 5-8 minutes drive from the center of town.

-Food / drink: A full traditional Zambian meal (nshmia with various sides.)
+Food / drink: A full traditional Zambian meal (Nshmia with various sides.)

 New Soweto Market is the vibrant city market in downtown Lusaka.
 We offer a guided market tour,focused on food, followed by a traditional Zambian lunch at the first restaurant established in the market.
 You will learn about the diversity of Zambian foods, which are trucked in from all corners of Zambia and from neighboring countries.
 You'll be surprised to learn how many foods are only prepared and eaten at homes, and never found on restaurant menus.
 You'll also see how seasonal foods are preserved for sale throughout the year.
 Trained local youths are your guides, promoting new income streams for youth in Zambia's tourism sector.